MetaBarj0/covertops-cmake-llvm/README.md

 `buildTreeDirectory` hierarchy.
 This file must be unique.
-- `cmake-llvm-coverage.additionalCmakeOptions`: Additional options to pass to `cmake`, for instance, variable definitions indicating which compiler to use, preprocessor defines, etc.
+- `cmake-llvm-coverage.additionalCmakeOptions`: Additional options to pass to `cmake`, for instance, variable definitions indicating which compiler to use, preprocessor defines, the generator, etc.

 ## Designing simple code coverage targets with cmake

 Following is a small guide on how to design code coverage target for cmake that are useable with this extension.
-This guide is extracted from the
-<https://gitlab.com/troctsch.cpp/adventofcode> repository.
-This is a C++
-project.
+This target rely on 2 distinct
+projects:

+- A static library project named whose the target name is `Lib`
+- A test project whose the target name is `Tests`

+The coverage reporting target is named `reportCoverageDetails`.

+**To verify**: This target may be added in its very own sub directory and used from a main CMakeLists.txt file.

 ### Conditional coverage